fedenunez/creative-theme-jekyll/bli-guides/bli-quick-setup-guide.md

 ## Advanced usage

-Continue with [BeoLiving Intelligence Advanced User Guide](bli-advanced-user-guide.md) to learn web interface configuration in _BASIC_ mode.
+Continue with [BeoLiving Intelligence Advanced User Guide](bli-advanced-user-guide.md) to learn web interface configuration in _ESSENTIAL_ mode.
 Also, you will find how to upgrade to _PRO_ mode, which will add even more functionalities to it and enhance your experience.

 Enjoy your smart home experience with _BeoLiving Intelligence_!